What is a RUN Number?

 Who is required to have a RUN Number?

-Starting with registration for the Spring 2014 semester, nearly all undergraduate students will be required to have a RUN each term.
+Nearly all undergraduate students are required to have RUNs.
 Changing your undergraduate major or becoming a continuing undergraduate student should not change that requirement.
 The exception to this rule is that those students who are admitted as unclassified, non-degree students will not be required to have a RUN (though most such undergraduate students are here at SIU for only one or two semesters anyway).1

 Only some graduate departments require the use of RUNs for their Masters and/or Doctoral students.
 Graduate students should check with their departments to see what is required.

-Finally, MEDPREP students are required to have RUNs, but Law students (JD, LLM, and MLS) are not.
+Finally, MEDPREP students are required to have RUNs, but Law students (JD) are not.

 What if I have problems with the system accepting my RUN?